A number of factors, such as your genetics, environment, and cultural background, can play a role in the development of postpartum depression.

 While not much is known about the “why” behind postpartum depression, several contributing factors might increase an individual’s chance of developing it.

-According to the U.S. Department of Health and Human Services, your chances of experiencing postpartum depression increase if you’re under the age of 20.
+According to the U.S. Department of Health and Human Services, your chances of experiencing postpartum depression increase if you’re under the

 Having multiple births, like twins or triplets, can also make you more likely for the condition.